jsherwood00/amgr-local/README.md

 **ETL instructions (steps 1-3 for first time; 1, 3 after setup)**

+*Note: Step 1 can be skipped if you are happy with the gift cards category included in this repository, just make sure to unzip them (step 2).*
-0) The full dataset can be found at https://amazon-reviews-2023.github.io/, download the meta / review data of your choice.
+1) The full dataset can be found at https://amazon-reviews-2023.github.io/, download the meta / review data of your choice.
     You must upload both the review and meta data for any category you pick, and not only one, or the chatbot will not work.
     It is recommended to start with a small category, such as giftcards.
-The ETL time should be ~5 minutes, depending on your local computer specs.
-Larger files can take several hours to process, due in large part to the slow speed of the chroma upload.
+The speed depends mostly on the local computer's CPU , assuming enough RAM.
+The development computer has a relatively fast CPU: a Ryzen 7 9700x, and the ETL process for the gift cards category takes ~15 minutes: you will have to run etl.py, wait 15 minutes, then be able to run chatbot.py and interact with the data.

-1) Place the downloaded data (.jsonl.gz files), into the root/new_data folder, then unzip them, so the format is .jsonl
+2) Place the downloaded data (.jsonl.gz files), into the root/new_data folder, **then unzip them, so the format is .jsonl.**

-2) On first run, create a virtual environment and install the requirements before running step 3:
+3) On first run, create a virtual environment and install the requirements before running step 3:

         a) `python3 -m venv <your_venv_name>`

         b)
             Mac/Linux: `source <your_venv_name>/bin/activate`
             Windows PowerShell: `.\<your_venv_name>\Scripts\Activate.ps1`

         c) pip install -r requirements.txt

-3) From the root project directory, run `python etl.py`
+5) From the root project directory, run `python etl.py`

     This will structure the raw data into the MySQL and Chroma databases, which the chatbot will then have access to.
     The upload process varies per

-4) Optional: to reset the database at any point, deleting all structured data, run `python reset.py`
+6) Optional: to reset the database at any point, deleting all structured data, run `python reset.py`

 **Future work**